uptrace/bun-docs/docs/postgres/zero-downtime-migrations.md

 ## Update rows in a consistent order

 When possible, update rows in a consistent order.
-This helps avoiding deadlocks when 2 conurrent transactions try to update the same rows but in a different order.
+This helps avoiding deadlocks when 2 concurrent transactions try to update the same rows but in a different order.

 For example, deadlock happens when transaction 1 locks row #1 and transaction 2 locks row #2.
 Now transaction 1 waits for a lock on row #2 and transaction 2 waits for a lock on row #1.
 They lock each other and PostgreSQL has to kill one of them.